-Many retirees count on Social Security checks for financial stability.
+Many retirees count on Social Security checks for financial stability, especially during times of uncertainty.
 If you haven't retired yet, it's a critical element for planning.
 In 2020, there are changes you should know about—most of which point to benefit increases.
 However, it's a mix of bright spots and clouds.

 While the 1935 Congress may never have intended Social Security to be your ONLY retirement resource, it is an important source of income for many retirees.
 The 2020 changes aren't over-the-top but will likely be good news for the many Americans who receive benefits.